Counting Components of Hurwitz Spaces: Introduction

 \subsection{Presentation of the results}

-Fix a nontrivial finite group $G$, a set $D$ of nontrivial conjugacy classes of~$G$ which together generate~$G$, and a map $\xi : D \to \Zsp$ whose values are multiplicities associated to each conjugacy class $\gamma \in D$.
+Fix a nontrivial finite group $G$, a set $D$ of nontrivial conjugacy classes of~$G$ which together generate~$G$, and a map $\xi : D \to \Zsp$, whose values are multiplicities associated to each conjugacy class $\gamma \in D$.
 We let $\card{\xi} = \sum_{\gamma \in D} \xi(\gamma)$ and $c = \bigsqcup_{\gamma \in D} \gamma$.

-Let $X$ be either the affine or the complex projective line.
-We denote by $\Hur^*_X(G, D, n \xi)$ the Hurwitz space of marked $G$-covers of $X$ (not assumed to be connected) branched at $n \card{\xi}$ points such that, for each conjugacy class $\gamma \in D$, exactly $n\xi(\gamma)$ branch points have their corresponding local monodromy elements in $\gamma$ (see \Cref{ssn:hurwitz} for a more careful description).
-When focusing only on connected marked $G$-covers, we denote the corresponding Hurwitz space by $\CHur^*_X(G, D, n \xi)$.
-Our main result, \Cref{thm:asymp-comp-main}, describes the count of connected components of the Hurwitz space $\Hur^*_X(G, D, n \xi)$ asymptotically as $n\to\infty$, i.e., when the number of branch points grows to infinity.
+Let $X$ be either the complex affine line $\AC$ or the complex projective line $\PC$.
+We denote by $\Hur^*_X(G, D, n \xi)$ the Hurwitz space of marked $G$-covers of $X$ (not assumed to be connected) branched at $n \card{\xi}$ points such that, for each conjugacy class $\gamma \in D$, exactly $n\xi(\gamma)$ branch points have their local monodromy elements in $\gamma$ (see \Cref{ssn:hurwitz} for a more careful description).
+When restricting to connected marked $G$-covers, the corresponding Hurwitz space is denoted by $\CHur^*_X(G, D, n \xi)$.

+Our main result, \Cref{thm:asymp-comp-main}, describes the count of connected components of $\Hur^*_X(G, D, n \xi)$ asymptotically as $n\to\infty$, i.e., when the number of branch points grows to infinity.